RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?: RTP-LX

 \section{RTP-LX}

 The seed corpus for RTP-LX is a subset of $1,000$ prompts from the original RTP corpus.
 RTP is a set of nearly $100,000$ toxic sentences mined from Reddit.
-Each entry in the corpus is split into prompts and completions, and then annotated via the Perspective API.\footnote{\url{https://github.com/conversationai/perspectiveapi}} The prompts for the seed corpus were collected with an even proportion of explicitly toxic prompts and prompts that could lead to a toxic completion (i.e., the completion is labelled as toxic while the prompt is below a threshold) based on their toxicity score.
-We chose the top $1,000$ prompts fulfilling this criterion.
-The seed corpus corresponds to the English subset of RTP-LX.
-The full set of languages supported by RTP-LX is in \appref{languagessupported}.
+Each entry in the corpus is split into prompts and completions, and then annotated via the Perspective API\footnote{\url{https://www.perspectiveapi.com/}}.
+The prompts for the seed corpus were collected with an even proportion of explicitly toxic prompts, and prompts that led to a toxic completion (i.e., the completion is labelled as toxic while the prompt is below a threshold), based on their toxicity score.
+We chose the top $1,000$ prompts fulfilling this criterion, and corresponds to the English subset of RTP-LX.
+The full set of languages and dialects supported by RTP-LX is in Appendix \ref{app:languages-supported}.